New Jersey Agricultural Society

 Interested in Receiving Produce?

-Farmers Against Hunger collects produce and other food products from a network of about 70 farms and assorted donors.
+Farmers Against Hunger collects produce and other food products from a network of about 80 farms and assorted donors.
 Often, we do not know what type of produce or how much will be available until the last minute.
 A farmer may expect to have one pallet of squash for us at the beginning of the day, and upon pick-up, we are blessed with an additional six bins of eggplant.
 It is not uncommon to have 10,000 lbs of squash and cucumbers on one of our trucks in the height of the summer, or a full truckload of potatoes in late fall.
 Even if we have space in our cooler, we always hope to find a home for the produce as soon as possible, while it is most fresh.
 At such times, we need to quickly reach out to our agency partners and create a schedule to distribute the food efficiently.
-If an agency can send staff or volunteers to pick up produce from our cooler in Hightstown, NJ, it is always preferred.
-We do, however, also operate two to three trucks to deliver to agencies outside of our weekly routes.
+If an agency can send staff or volunteers to pick up produce from our cooler in Delran, NJ, it is always preferred.
+We do, however, also operate three trucks to deliver to agencies outside of our weekly routes.
 If your agency would like to be "on-call" as surplus becomes available, please fill out the form below.
 We look forward to connecting with you and learning more about your organization.

 Recipient Agency Inquiry Form: